-The Blue Cash Everyday® Card from American Express is the perfect card for earning up to 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) without worrying about an annual fee (See Rates & Fees).
+The Blue Cash Everyday® Card from American Express is the perfect card for earning up to 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) without worrying about an annual fee ( See Rates & Fees ).
 When compared to other cash back cards, the lack of an annual fee is relatively rare, but its rewards categories might not cover expenses you typically spend on, meaning you may have to go out of your way to make purchases from specific businesses.
-However, the low $1,000 requirement for the $200 introductory bonus within the first 3 months makes up for this.

 What we like about the Blue Cash Everyday® Card from American Express